Getting the Most out of Your Gettysburg Group Trip

 What activities can groups partake in?

 With a museum and visitor center, battlefield tours and various historic sites, groups won’t run out of things to do on a visit arranged through the Gettysburg Foundation.
-Gettysburg National Military Park Museum and Visitor Center features Gettysburg Cyclorama, a world-famous painting weighing in at three tons and measuring longer than a football field.
+Gettysburg National Military Park Museum and Visitor Center features Gettysburg Cyclorama, a world-famous painting weighing in at three tons and measuring longer than a football field, complete with light and sound experience.
 The film A New Birth of Freedom, sponsored by the History Channel and narrated by Morgan Freeman, provides groups a cinematic experience detailing the Battle of Gettysburg and insight into the Civil War.
 The Gettysburg Museum of the American Civil War includes interactive displays and the Gilder Lehrman Institute Special Exhibits Gallery.
-With the purchase of Film, Cyclorama and Museum Experience and museum-only tickets, groups can marvel at some of the most celebrated artists of the 19th and early 20th centuries at the Reflections of Civil War Art exhibit.
+With the purchase of Film, Cyclorama and Museum Experience and museum-only tickets, groups can time travel back to Gettysburg and the American Civil War, opening a portal to events long over and people long gone.
+Letters speak to longing, fear and homesickness.
+Drums and bugles echo sounds of battle.
+Bloodstained stretchers scream about the wounded’s pain.
+Sculptures reveal the whole of a person in a way a photograph can’t.
+Slave leg irons reflect what it meant to be property.
+Bullet holes in bedposts convey that no one could hide.
+Cannons mirror might.

 What dining options are available for groups?